 Energy models or energy system models are computer models of energy systems in order to analyze them.
 Such models often employ scenario analysis to investigate different assumptions about the technical and economic or other conditions at play.
 See more on https://en.wikipedia.org/wiki/Energy_modeling

-In order to create and calculate scenarios or case studies different raw data are needed to feed the models.
+In order to create and calculate scenarios or case studies different raw data is needed to feed the models.
 Information like weather, spatial information of land-use or infrastructure or time series of energy demand and generation ared used those models.
-The oedb is structured through predefined schemas in order to organize the heterogeneous data sets contained in the database into defined groups of.
+The oedb is structured through predefined schemas in order to organize the heterogeneous data sets contained in the database into defined groups of of similar content.